 Liberia is one of the smallest countries in West Africa, it has been devastated by a civil war that left the country in ruins.
 The war ended in 2003, but most of Liberia sadly remains underdeveloped.
 Ebrahim’s father said that his son would be most enthusiastic about building a centre of learning that would benefit generations to come.

-It was hoped that the funding would provide a lasting legacy in his son’s memory and a means to reward for all those that have been involved in making this project happen.
-The aim was to raise £42,00 to build the Masjid and additional classroom facilities.
+It was hoped that the funding would provide a lasting legacy in his son’s memory and a means of reward for all those who have been involved in making this project happen.
+The aim was to raise £25,000 to build the Masjid and additional classroom facilities.